-- ENTERTAINMENT CAPITAL OF THE WORLD: Choosing what you want to see and do can be overwhelming.
-It can be a temptation to play and stay in the same spot, but pace yourselves and move around so you can experience the huge variety of treats that Vegas offers.
+- ENTERTAINMENT CAPITAL OF THE WORLD: This being the case, choosing what you want to see and do can be overwhelming.
+It can be a temptation to play and stay in the same spot, but pace yourselves and don’t miss these treats.

 - SEE A SHOW: Every kind of entertainment you can imagine is here.
 Nightly shows are world famous.
 Singers, comedians, performing animals, circuses and other phenomena are all part of the fun.
 Cirque du Soleil’s “O” water show never fails to amaze.